 One of San Francisco's finest and best-loved repertory cinemas, this movie palace was built in 1922.
-It became a registered landmark 55 years later, affording it proper protection.
-These days it's a dream space of classical murals and rare old film posters, with ceilings that shimmer with gold and films introduced to the strains of a Mighty Wurlitzer organ.
+It became a registered landmark 55 years later, giving it the protection it deserves.
+These days it's a dream space of classical murals and rare old film posters, with ceilings that shimmer with gold and films introduced to the strains of a Mighty Wurlitzer pipe organ.